sarahdini-design/ontario-ed-performance-analysis/README.md

 ## Question 6

 ### Which hospital corporations stand out for further investigation when long-term and current performance are considered together?

 ### Finding

 Nine hospital corporations showed persistent gaps in both ED indicators over the five-year period.

-When I compared those corporations with their 2024–2025 peer-group benchmarks, **7 of the 9 were still above the peer median in both indicators**.
+When I compared those corporations with their 2024–2025 peer-group benchmarks, **7 of the 9 were still above their peer median in both indicators**.

 Two corporations showed a more mixed current-year pattern.
 Hamilton Health Sciences was slightly below its peer median for initial assessment but remained above it for admitted-patient ED stay.
-Arnprior Regional Health remained well above its peer median for initial assessment but was below the peer median for admitted ED stay.
+Arnprior Regional Health showed the opposite pattern: initial assessment remained above the peer median, while admitted-patient ED stay was below it.

-Some of the largest current gaps among the persistent-gap group were seen at Cambridge Memorial Hospital, Niagara Health System, and Peterborough Regional Health Centre.
+Some of the largest current gaps within this persistent-gap group were seen at Cambridge Memorial Hospital, Niagara Health System, and Peterborough Regional Health Centre.

 ### Insight

-For most corporations with a persistent gap in both indicators, the longer-term pattern was still visible in the most recent year.
+For most corporations with persistent gaps in both indicators, the longer-term pattern was still visible in the most recent year.

-This makes the 7 corporations that remained above their peer median in both measures particularly useful starting points for further investigation.
-At the same time, the results for Hamilton Health Sciences and Arnprior Regional Health show why the latest year should not simply be treated as a continuation of the historical pattern.
-Performance can change differently across the two stages of the ED journey.
+The seven corporations that remained above their peer median in both measures are useful starting points for further review.
+At the same time, Hamilton Health Sciences and Arnprior Regional Health show why the latest year should not simply be treated as a continuation of the historical pattern.

 ### Recommendation

-Corporations that combine a five-year persistent gap with above-peer performance in both indicators in 2024–2025 would be reasonable priorities for a closer operational review.
+Corporations that combine a five-year persistent gap with above-peer **wait times** in both indicators in 2024–2025 would be reasonable priorities for a closer operational review.

-The purpose of that review would be to understand what is contributing to the pattern, not to assume a cause from the wait-time data alone.
-Patient volume, case mix, staffing, inpatient capacity, and other operational measures would be needed before making conclusions about why these corporations differ from their peers.
+The purpose of that review would be to understand what may be contributing to the pattern, not to assume a cause from the wait-time data alone.
+Patient volume, case mix, staffing, inpatient capacity, and other operational measures would be needed before drawing conclusions.

 Corporations whose latest-year results have moved away from their historical pattern should also be followed over additional years to see whether the change continues.